-Data on clinical efficacy in patients with glioblastoma multiforme (Karnofsky performance status (KPS) greater than or equal to 70), progressive or recurrent after surgery and radiotherapy, were based on two clinical trials.
-One was a non-comparative trial in 138 patients (29% received prior chemotherapy) and the other was a randomised reference controlled trial of temozolomide and procarbazine in a total of 120 patients (37.5% received prior treatment with nitrosourea based chemotherapy).
-In both trials, the primary endpoint was progression free survival (PFS) defined by magnetic resonance imaging (MRI) scans or neurological worsening.
-In the non-comparative trial, the PFS at six months was 19%, the median PFS was 2.1 months and the median overall survival was 5.4 months.
-The objective response rate based on MRI scans was 8%.
+Data on clinical efficacy in adult patients with glioblastoma multiforme (Karnofsky performance status [KPS] ≥ 70), progressive or recurrent after surgery and radiotherapy, were based on two clinical trials.

+One was a non-comparative trial in 138 patients (29 % received prior chemotherapy) and the other was a randomised reference controlled trial of temozolomide and procarbazine in a total of 120 patients (37.5 % received prior treatment with nitrosourea based chemotherapy).
+In both trials, the primary endpoint was progression-free survival (PFS) defined by MRI scans or neurological worsening.
+In the non-comparative trial, the PFS at 6 months was 19 %, the median progression-free survival was 2.1 months and the median overall survival was 5.4 months.
+The objective response rate based on MRI scans was 8 %.

-In the randomised trial, the six month PFS was significantly greater for temozolomide (20%, 95% CI: 9 to 30%) than for procarbazine (10%, 95% CI: 2 to 18%) with median PFS of 3.5 and 1.9 months, respectively (log rank, p = 0.015).
-The median survival was 7.7 and 6.1 months for temozolomide and procarbazine, respectively (log rank, p = 0.61).
-At six months the fraction of surviving patients was significantly higher in the temozolomide arm (66%, 95% CI: 54 to 78%) compared with the procarbazine arm (51%, 95% CI: 38 to 64%).
+In the randomised trial, the 6 month PFS was significantly greater for temozolomide (20 %, 95 % confidence interval, CI: 9-30 %) than for procarbazine (10 %, 95 % CI: 2-18 %) with median PFS of 3.5 and 1.9 months respectively (log rank p=0.015).
+The median survival was 7.7 and 6.1 months for temozolomide and procarbazine respectively (log rank p= 0.61).
+At 6 months the fraction of surviving patients was significantly higher in the temozolomide arm (66 %, 95 % CI: 54-78 %) compared with the procarbazine arm (51 %, 95 % CI: 38-64 %).
 The study has later been completed (225 patients) and results reinforce those of the interim report.